DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 ### Perfect Dodge

 Think of the Bleach flash step or vanishing in Dragon Ball Z. After performing a perfect dodge, time slows down *a little bit* and the player can perform a counter attack.
 This counter attack animation is *fast* enough to work against the time slowdown.
-This is so it can be used to interrupt
+This is so it can be used to interrupt an enemy's attack or breakj

 ### Active Ability
 ### Passive Ability